Robert Bloch: The 1960s and 1970s: Film & TV writing

 Bloch's further TV writing in this period included The Alfred Hitchcock Hour (7 episodes, 1962–1965), I Spy (1 episode, 1966), Run for Your Life (1 episode, 1966), and The Girl from U.N.C.L.E.
 (1 episode, 1967).
 He penned three scripts for the original Star Trek series which were screened in 1966 and 1967: "What Are Little Girls Made Of?", "Wolf in the Fold" (another Jack the Ripper variant), and "Catspaw".

 In 1968, Bloch returned to London to do two episodes for the English Hammer Films series Journey to the Unknown for Twentieth Century Fox.
 One of the episodes, "The Indian Spirit Guide", was included in the American TV movie Journey to Midnight (1968).
 The other episode was "Girl of My Dreams", co-scripted with Michael J. Bird and based on the eponymous story by Richard Matheson.

 Following the movie The Skull (1965), which was based on a Bloch story but scripted by Milton Subotsky, he wrote the screenplays for five feature films produced by Amicus Productions – The Psychopath (1966), The Deadly Bees (co-written with Anthony Marriott, 1967), Torture Garden (also 1967), The House That Dripped Blood (1971) and Asylum (1972).
-The last two films featured stories written by Bloch that were printed first in anthologies he wrote in the 1940s and early 1950s.
+The last two films featured stories written by Bloch that were printed first in collections he published in the 1940s and early 1950s.

 During the 1970s, Bloch wrote two TV movies for director Curtis Harrington – The Cat Creature (1973) (an ABC Movie of the Week) and The Dead Don't Die.
 The Cat Creature was an unhappy production experience for Bloch.
 Producer Doug Cramer wanted to do an update of Cat People (1942), the Val Lewton-produced film.
 Bloch commented: "Instead, I suggested a blending of the elements of several well-remembered films, and came up with a story line which dealt with the Egyptian cat-goddess (Bast), reincarnation and the first bypass operation ever performed on an artichoke heart."
 A detailed account of the troubled production of the film is described in Bloch's autobiography.

 Bloch meanwhile (interspersed between his screenplays for Amicus Productions and other projects), penned single episodes for Night Gallery (1971), Ghost Story (1972), The Manhunter (1974), and Gemini Man (1976).